RANDSUM/randsum/packages/@randsum/dice/README.md

 D20.roll // a number between 1-20

 // Roll 4 D8
-D8.rollMany(4) // A number between 4 and 32
+D8.rollMany(4) // An array of 4 numbers, each between 1-8

 // Inspect sides